khamidou/khamidou.github.io/accepting-payments-with-django/index.md

-# Checklist
+## Checklist

 mlkmlk

-# Comments, remarks, complaints
+## Comments, remarks, complaints

 You can contact me at karim @ this site's domain.
 I try to reply to every email I receive.

 [^aggregate_account]: This is not entirely true.
 Payment processors like Stripe and PayPal still have a merchant account, but it's shared among all the merchants.
 Because of this, it takes a lot less paperwork to accept money using them than with something like Authorize.net.

 [^vendor]: at least compared to a vendor.
 They have a specific set of requirements called PCI PA-DSS.
+It's long, somehow dated and absolutely necessary.
 [^commodity]: This reminds me of Joel Spolsky's classic [Strategy Letter V](http://joelonsoftware.com/articles/StrategyLetterV.html).
 Stripes works smartly to commoditize their complements.